-The nature of the DEA’s mission requires Forensic Chemists to complete a thorough and in-depth hiring process that may take up to six months or more and includes a panel interview, writing assessment, chemistry knowledge exam, drug test, and full-field background investigation.
+The nature of the DEA’s mission requires Forensic Chemists to complete a thorough and in-depth hiring process that may take up to six months or more and includes a panel interview, writing assessment, chemistry knowledge exam, drug test, polygraph and full-field background investigation.
 In addition, applicants must possess a valid driver’s license and successfully complete the following:

 DEA is looking for Fingerprint Specialists who have experience:

 Applicants for Fingerprint Specialist (GS 12 and above) must possess a certification by the International Association for Identification (IAI) for Certified Latent Print Examiner.
-The certification date must be within five years from the date of your application.
+The certification date must be within 5 years from the date of your application.

 Fingerprint Specialist must successfully complete a series of training exercises, practical skills assessments, and complete a competency comparison examination.
 The training will also include instruction on ethics, integrity, evidence handling procedures, chemical methods on processing porous and non-porous items, operational of fingerprint equipment, Automated Fingerprint Identification Systems AFIS), and court procedures.

-As a DEA Computer Forensic Examiner, you will be in the forefront of digital evidence collection.
-Computer Forensic Examiners recover and analyze digital evidence, provide expert testimony in courts of law, provide investigative support to law enforcement, and conduct training to law enforcement personnel.
+Digital Forensic Examiners recover and analyze digital evidence, provide expert testimony in courts of law, provide investigative support to law enforcement, and conduct training to law enforcement personnel.

 DEA is looking for skilled Information Technology Professionals who have: